 2.2 Treatments

-In 1983, 28 (0.8 to 1.6 ha) experimental units were established in a randomized design (Masters 1991).
-Treatments were applied in 1984.
-The FHRA site had eight treatments with three replications of each treatment, except for HT3, which had two replicates.
+In 1983, 28 (0.8 to 1.6 ha) experimental units were established in a randomized design, 23 of which represent the 8 treatment types measured in this study (Masters 1991).
+Treatments were applied in 1984 (Table 1).
+The eight treatments had three replications of each, except for HT3, which had two replicates.
 The treatments consisted of different combinations of harvesting (H) shortleaf pine trees greater than 11.4 cm diameter at breast height (DBH = 1.4 m), thinning (T) of hardwoods to a basal area of approximately 9 m2 ha-1 using single stem injection of herbicide, and fire return interval (1–4 years as well as no fire).
-Six of the eight treatments were named according the application of H, T, and fire return interval.
+Six of the eight treatments were named according to the application of H, T, and fire return interval.
 The treatment designated HNT1 had pine harvested, but did not have hardwoods thinned (no thin, NT).
-The other two treatments were RRB (rough reduction burn) with fire every four-years but no harvesting or thinning of trees, and CONT (Control) with no thinning, harvesting, or burning (Table 1).
-Fires (dormant-season burns; January through April) were initiated on selected units in 1985, using strip head and flank fires.
+The other two treatments were RRB (rough reduction burn) with fire every four-years but no harvesting or thinning of trees, and CONT (Control) with no thinning, harvesting, or burning.
+The array of treatments can broadly be classified into four structural types; grassland/savanna (HT1), savanna (HNT1, HT2, HT3), burned forests (HT4, RRB), and non-burned forests (HT, CONT).
+Fires (dormant-season burns; January through April) were initiated on selected units in 1985 using strip head and flank fires.
 Fire treatments continued as scheduled through the duration of the study.
-However, in 1995 the 1- and 2-year interval treatments were not burned.
+However, in 1995 the 1- and 2-year burn interval treatments were not burned.
 Data for this study were collected in 2019 and 2020.
 In 2019 and 2020, the HT1 and HNT1 (annual burn) treatments were burned.
 In 2019, the HT2 treatment units were burned.
 The HT3 units were burned in 2018 and the HT4 and RRB treatments were burned in 2017.
 Therefore 2020 data represent all burn treatments at their maximum extent for time since burned.

 2.3 Aboveground net primary productivity methods